 Overview of the document

 After the introduction, the remainder of the document is structured as follows.
 First, section 2 includes a description of the state of the art, identifying the current trends regarding the migration of Virtual Machines.
 Then, section 3 identifies the use cases that may benefit from the ability to migrate VMs in EGI Federated Cloud.
-Next, section 4 describes different approaches that can be performed related to VM migration describing their benefits and limitations, together with their applicability in the specific case of EGI FedCloud.
-A proposal of migration approach is described considering the current scope and capabilities of EGI FedCloud.
-Later, section 5 describes the migration procedure from the user point of view by mapping the migration procedure to the appropriate interfaces employed by the end user (mainly OCCI) and how the semantics of the OCCI operations would map to the specific behaviour of the Cloud Management Platforms (CMPs) available in EGI FedCloud.
+Next, section 4 describes different VM migration approaches, describing their benefits and limitations, together with their applicability in the specific case of the EGI FedCloud.
+A VM migration approach is proposed considering the current scope and capabilities of the EGI FedCloud.
+Later, section 5 describes the migration procedure from the user point of view, by mapping the migration procedure to the appropriate interfaces employed by the end user (mainly OCCI), and how the semantics of the OCCI operations map to the specific behaviour of the Cloud Management Platforms (CMPs) available in the EGI FedCloud.
 Finally, section 6 summarises the document pointing out the main conclusions.

 Overview of Migration of Virtual Machines